 From the petition:

 The Buffalo National River is America’s First National River, with over 1 million visitors annually who expect and deserve to swim, fish, paddle, and play in the clean and pristine river waters free from factory hog farming!
 By protecting Big Creek, a critical and immediate tributary of the Buffalo National River from factory hog farming, the legacy of America’s First National River will remain a source of pride for the people and stewards of the National Park Service, the Great State of Arkansas, and all Americans for generations of visitors to come.

 The Buffalo River Chamber of Commerce also opposes the project based on concerns that potential damage to the river could threaten the $38 million in tourism dollars annually generated by visitors to the river.

 The issue could be discussed on Friday, March 22 by the Arkansas Pollution Control and Ecology Commission, which is the state’s environmental policymaking body.

-Stan Jorgensen, chairman of the commission, told a reporter from the Associated Press he wasn’t sure if the commission was in a position to affect past permit decisions, but that the permit would likely be discussed on Friday.
+Stan Jorgensen, chair of the commission, told a reporter from the Associated Press he wasn’t sure if the commission was in a position to affect past permit decisions, but that the permit would likely be discussed on Friday.